JeeWeetje/iot-workshop/README.md

 Follow these steps to create an Azure IoT Hub.

 1. Log into the [Azure portal](https://portal.azure.com/).
 You will be asked to provide Azure credentials if needed
-2. On the left, a number of common Azure services is shown.
+2. On the left, a number of common Azure services are shown.
 Select `More Services` to open a list with all available services

     ![alt tag](img/azure-more-services.png)